 The point is that launches aren't to be taken lightly.
 You'll need not only the space in your calendar, but all your ducks in a row.
 It's highly unusual to launch last-minute and make it a success, unless every waking moment is dedicated to that project, the goals are small, or there is a team of people that can help pull it off.

-Think father out.
-Your launch may be six months away, but what can you start doing right now to make it a success.
+Think farther out.
+Your launch may be six months away, but what can you start doing right now to make it a success?